DeathAruban/Loot-Bag-MCBE/README.md

 ## 🖥️ Computer

 📁.mcaddon version
-- Download the lore_item.mcaddon version
+- Download the loot_bag.mcaddon version
 - click on it to open and it will automatically insert it into the game
 -
 📦.zip version